Email marketing is not the sexiest kid on the digital marketing block by any means.

 6. Easy to Get Started and Use

 As I mentioned above, email marketing at scale does require some extra tools.
-However, these tend to be easy to use.
+However, these tend to be easy to use, so it really is easy to get started with email marketing.
 If you can click and drag content elements into your email client, this is arguably the hardest part.
 Many clients even give you access to free clip art and templates.
 Then, scheduling the emails is done with a few mouse clicks.

 7. Easy to Measure Growth and Performance of Your Emails and Email List